 This clip features a juvenile case in Colorado in which a boy shot a paintball into a crowded blinding another student in one eye.
 Tom Cavanaugh wrote a case study of this incident, which is a nice supplement to the clip.

 Apology letters are a common sanction in RJ, and on this site I offer a set of suggested guidelines for writing them.
 The two clips below provide interesting public examples of apologies.
-Training groups have a good time identifying the ways in which his apology both meets and fails to live up to the apology guidelines.
+Training groups have a good time identifying the ways in which these apologies succeed and/or fail to live up to the apology guidelines.
 The first shows former New York Congressman Anthony Wiener apologizing for a sexting scandal.
 The second shows the Ferguson Missouri Police Chief apologizing for the actions of his officers.

 Kaavya Viswanathan Plagiarism